-The first material change we are proposing to the Equity Plan is to increase the maximum number of shares of common stock authorized for issuance over the remaining term of the Equity Plan by an additional 3,500,000 shares.
-In counting the share usage, the company will use a 1.7-to-1 conversion ratio for restricted shares and RSUs as compared to stock options.
-As of March 20, 2020, there were 4,561,338 shares available for future grants under the Equity Plan.
+The first material change we are proposing to the Equity Incentive Plan is to increase the maximum number of shares of common stock authorized for issuance over the remaining term of the Equity Incentive Plan by an additional 4,000,000 shares.
+Any shares issued under the plan pursuant to an RSU, restricted share, performance share or deferred stock unit award will reduce the total number of shares available for issuance under the Equity Incentive Plan at the rate of 1.7 shares for every one share issued pursuant to such award, for a maximum of 2,352,941 shares.
+As of March 29, 2022, there were 4,549,202 shares available for future grants under the Equity Incentive Plan.

-The second material change we are proposing to the Equity Plan is to provide that it will expire on the date of our 2030 Annual Meeting (if not again renewed by our stockholders).
-The terms of the current Equity Plan provide that the Equity Plan will expire on the date of our 2022 Annual Meeting (if not again renewed by our stockholders).
+The second material change we are proposing to the Equity Incentive Plan is to provide that it will expire on the date of our 2032 Annual Meeting (if not again renewed by our stockholders).
+The terms of the current Equity Incentive Plan provide that the Equity Incentive Plan will expire on the date of our 2030 Annual Meeting (if not again renewed by our stockholders).